fed/blog/src/pages/blog/wrapping-things-in-bacon.md

     subscription.

 There is also a special subscriber that behaves a bit differently: `log()`, which we can use for logging all of the values in an observable.
-This logger method **will initiate the data flow**, but it won't return an unsubscribe function, but rather return the observable itself
-(ie: we can keep on chaining methods).
+This logger method **will initiate the data flow**, but it won't return an unsubscribe function, rather the observable itself which means we can keep on chaining methods.

 ## Unsubscribing from an Observable